BillJr99/Ursinus-CS475/_pages/Assignments/asmt-rfc.md

 1. What questions and answers might you ask of the Registrar to learn about course availability and to register for classes?
 2. What errors might you anticipate (as an example, a class might be full), and what messages should be sent back and forth to note the different types of errors?
-3. Diagram a flow chart that allows a student to register for a course, learn whether their registration was successful, and continue registering for courses, one-by-one, until the registration process is complete.
+3. Diagram a **flow chart** that allows a student to register for a course, learn whether their registration was successful, and continue registering for courses, one-by-one, until the registration process is complete.
+Each arrow connecting the states in your flow chart should represent a message sent or received.
+Each message should have an opcode (a unique number), followed by more information in whatever format you choose (more numeric codes, text, or a combination of the two).
+Write down the format you chose for your messages!